piastry/cifs-utils/mount.cifs.rst

   default is ``strict``.

 nostrictsync
-  Do not flush to the server on fsync().
+  Do not ask the server to flush on fsync().
+  Some servers perform non-buffered writes by default in which case flushing is redundant.
+In workloads where a client is performing a lot of small write + fsync combinations and where network latency is much higher than the server latency, this brings a 2x performance improvement.
+  This option is also a good candidate in scenarios where we want performance over consistency.

 handlecache
   (default) In SMB2 and above, the client often has to open the root